$H^\infty$-calculus for the Dirichlet Laplacian on conical domains: The Dirichlet Laplacian on conical domains

-is an isomorphism.
-In particular, if we want to get rid of the weight with respect to the distance to the tip of $\calD$, we may choose $a=a(\nu,p)\in\R$ such that $\nu+2-(2+a)p=0$, and it is enough to show that
+is an isomorphism for some (and hence for all) $a\in\R$.
+In particular, if we want to get rid of the weight with respect to the distance to the tip of $\calD$, we may choose $a=a(\nu,p,d)\in\R$ such that $\nu+d-(2+a)p=0$, and it is enough to show that